nurulmac11/nmacun/content/wellness-food.md

 {{ img(src="/photos/posts/doctors.jpg", style="width: 35%;") }}

-Everything started with getting a surgery appointment for my nose congestion problems.
-I had been going to the gym for a while, and in the last couple of months, my goal was to gain weight and increase my muscle mass.
-So, I started to eat chicken and rice with little to no oil at all in my diet.
-After following this diet for 2-3 months, I gained a bit of muscle, but it was becoming harder and harder for me to breathe.
-My nose was congested all the time.
-I saw three doctors, and all of them directly proposed surgery.
-So, finally, I gave up and got an appointment with a doctor in 3-4 weeks.
-But my way of dealing with problems is to not accept the first solution easily.
-So, I started to investigate and research this problem.
-Why would the nose swell at all?
-Then, I started to find clues about the importance of diet on our bodies.
+I started experiencing constant nose congestion while trying to gain muscle at the gym by eating chicken and rice with little to no oil.
+Despite seeing three doctors who all recommended surgery, I decided to research the issue myself before my scheduled surgery appointment.
+I wondered why my nose was swelling and began to uncover clues about the significant impact of diet on our bodies.

 <!-- more -->
 <hr/>